VladimirSiv/VladimirSiv.github.io/_posts/2024-07-04-s3-eventbridge-glue-trigger.md

 ## Infrastructure as Code

-This section will explain how we can implement this data solution in infrastructure as code fashion using AWS CDK.
+This section expains how we can implement this data solution in infrastructure as code fashion using AWS CDK.
 The full code can be found in my GitHub repository [aws-examples](https://github.com/VladimirSiv/aws-examples){:target="\_blank"}